karlaxnieves/support-git-delete-yespo/docs/Email/email-setting-up/checking-domain-settings-and-reputation-google-postmaster-tools.md

 Following <a rel="nofollow" href="https://support.google.com/a/answer/6254652?hl=en&sjid=6029099505035535639-EU" target="_blank"> Google standards</a>, we transmit information about the campaign type, the sender’s organization ID in Yespo, the campaign ID, and the Sender ID in the Feedback-ID email header.

-* An example of Feedback-ID for a bulk campaign: b4502231:Yespo.io.
+* An example of Feedback-ID for a bulk campaign: `b4502231:Yespo.io`.
-* An example of Feedback-ID for a trigger campaign: t197398:Yespo.io.
+* An example of Feedback-ID for a trigger campaign: `t197398:Yespo.io`.
-* An example of Feedback-ID for a single message: im14413670895:Yespo.io.
+* An example of Feedback-ID for a single message:` im14413670895:Yespo.io`.

 **b** before the first number is the identifier of the bulk campaign; **t** is the identifier of the trigger campaign; **im** is the identifier of a single message.

 Long numbers are:

 * Callout ID of a bulk campaign.
-* ІМ-Callout ID of a trigger campaign via a workflow or the Smartsend method.
+* ІМ-Callout ID of a trigger campaign via a workflow or the **Smartsend** method.
-* Instant Message ID (IMID) of a single test or sent via the v1/message/email method.
+* Instant Message ID (IMID) of a single test or sent via the` v1/message/email method`.

-When email recipients with @gmail.com addresses report spam, the Spam Feedback Loop graph displays the complaints.
+When email recipients with `@gmail.com` addresses report spam, the Spam Feedback Loop graph displays the complaints.

 <Image align="center" width="80% " src="https://files.readme.io/804f513d801a2781fd1414f8067eaf02b8505f8f6c7ca138032764f9998d2327-postmaster-5.webp" />